What The Best Primary Maths Teachers Do And How We Can Learn From Them

 For example, the Educational Endowment Foundation (EEF) guidance report ‘Improving Maths at Key Stages 2 & 3’ makes 8 practical recommendations about what teachers can do to make their practice more effective:

-Each recommendation is intended to help primary and secondary schools to close the attainment gap between disadvantaged pupils and their classmates.
+Each recommendation is intended to help primary and secondary schools in raising attainment in maths (and work to diminish the gap between disadvantaged children and others in their attainment)

-- Use assessment and knowledge of common misconceptions to guide planning, intervention and feedback.
+- Use assessment and knowledge of common maths misconceptions to guide planning, intervention and feedback.

-- Use manipulatives and representations to help pupils engage with and understand maths concepts
+- Use maths manipulatives and concrete, pictorial, maths representations to help pupils engage with and understand maths concepts

-- Teach strategies to help pupils become better problem solvers
+- Teach strategies to help pupils with maths problem solving

 - Enable pupils to develop a rich network of mathematical knowledge